DylanHobbs/CS4098-Group4/README.md

 - Activated account.
 See 1.0
 - Logged in.
 See 1.1
 - Admin privileges.
-        To login as admin, logout (if logged in already), refresh page and login with the credentials:
+        To login as admin, logout (if logged in already), and login with the credentials:
         username: dhobbs
         password: Password*1
 1. Click on management tab at the top of the page.